gavinying/modpoll/README.md

 ## Installation

-This program tested on python 3.8+, the package is available in the Python Package Index, users can easily install it using `pip` or `pipx`.
+This program tested on Python 3.8+, the package is available in the [Python Package Index](https://pypi.org/), users can easily install it using `pip` or `pipx`.

 ### Using PIP

-Python3 is supported by most popular platforms, e.g. Linux/macOS/Windows, on which you can install *modpoll* using `pip` tool,
+Install *modpoll* using the following command,

 ```bash
 pip install modpoll
 ```

-Optionally, pyserial library can be installed for Modbus-RTU communication,
+Optionally, [pyserial](https://pyserial.readthedocs.io/) library can be installed for Modbus-RTU communication,

 ```bash
 pip install 'modpoll[serial]'